matthewhadley/lots/README.md

 #### Tickets

-Since `1.0.0` the default behaviour of LOTS is to display tickets on the command line:
+Since `1.0.0` the default behaviour of LOTS is to display tickets on the command line
 ```
 #documentation
  1  Make this useful test/data/index.js:3